 Management Approach - Labor Practices Grievance Mechanisms

 As a general rule, employees should seek a personal meeting with their supervisor.
-The Geberit Integrity Line is available to all employees as a whistleblower hotline.
-This service is intended to enable employees to anonymously report cases such as sexual harassment or when a corrupt payment is being covered up.
+The Geberit Integrity Line is available to all employees – including those of the former Sanitec Group – as a whistleblower hotline.
+The service is intended to enable employees to anonymously report cases such as sexual harassment or when a corrupt payment is being covered up.
 The Integrity Line is operated by an external company with experience in this area, and is available around the clock seven days a week.

 G4-LA16 Grievances about labor practices